svsticky/CommitteeClash/README.md

 # Documentation

 The project generates documentation automatically.
+The documentation can be found on https://docs.committeeclash.svsticky.nl/.
 After starting the project, you can find the home page of the documentation website on http://localhost:3001.

 # OAuth